elixir-bridge/elixir-bridge.github.io/installfest/index.markdown

 This is a step by step guide for installing Elixir, Phoenix, and other tools for developing your first application.
 If you want to contribute, please see our [Contributing Guide](INSERT GUIDE THERE TODO).

-### Step 1: Prepare for the Installfest
+## Step 1: Prepare for the Installfest

 **You must bring:**

 * Your laptop.
 You need to have a working wifi connection, a browser and an email account you can readily access.
 * If you have a choice between a Mac and a Windows laptop, please bring the Mac.
 Linux is an acceptable alternative, but the Installfest is only tested on Ubuntu.
-*Power cord for your laptop
+* Power cord for your laptop
-*If you already have accounts on Heroku or GitHub, make sure you know your username and password.
+* If you already have accounts on Heroku or GitHub, make sure you know your username and password.

-### Step 2: Don't Panic!
+## Step 2: Don't Panic!

 Even if you get stuck, please go through the rest of the instructions and download all the things you'll need.
 Bandwidth will be at a premium during the workshop, so it will help immensely to have everything on your laptop already.

-There are a lot of steps, and the instructions may seem like they're in a foreign language, but: don't panic!
+There are a lot of steps, and the instructions may seem like they're in a foreign language, but don't panic!
 By the end of the workshop, you'll know what everything is and how to use it.

-### Step 3: Read This Overview
+## Step 3: Read This Overview

 Here's a list of tools you'll be installing.
 As you go through the workshop, we'll explain what each one is for and how to use it.